afroisalreadyinu/miniboss/README.md

 specifies a name for this group of services.
 Setting the group name with `miniboss.group_name` is required.
 The group name is used to identify the services and network defined in a file; you will see it in a number of places such as container and network names when miniboss creates a cluster.
+It also enables multiple groups on the same host to be managed by miniboss.

 A **service** is defined by subclassing `miniboss.Service` and overriding, in the minimal case, the fields `image` and `name`.
 The `env` field specifies the